Skip to main content

 That's it!
 We've covered Compose's core concepts in just a couple minutes.

-Compose includes a comprehensive library of 40+ powerful UI components, page actions, and more.
+Compose includes a comprehensive library of 40+ page methods, UI components, and more.
 It scales easily from simple tools to complex, multi-page applications.
-Refer to the cheat sheet for a quick overview of what's available.
+It's useful to refer to the cheat sheet for a quick overview all the available features.

 Now go forth and build something great!